elliewake/CPSC210project/README.md

 - As a user, I want to view my playlist
 - As a user, I want to be able to remove a song from my playlist
 - As a user, I want to be able to view the # of songs in my playlist
+- As a user, I want to be able to view the length of my playlist, in minutes

+- As a user, I want to be able to choose to save my playlist when I decide to quit the application
-- As a user, I want to be able to click on a song in my playlist and view its artist, album, length, and genre
+- As a user, I want to be able to choose to load my playlist from file when I start the application